14 July - 8 December 2025

 2025 Dates

-- 14th July – registration will open in early July.
+- 14th July – registration now open.

 - 11th August